-Repair vs Replace Windows: Why is it important to preserve older buildings?
+Repair vs replace windows: why is it important to preserve heritage windows?

-Preserving older buildings, particularly those built before the Second World War, is of huge importance.
+Preserving older buildings, particularly those built before the Second World War, is very important.
 Both within the local community and on a national level.

 Old buildings often contain better quality materials than newer builds.
-Also a level of craftsmanship and skill which is rarely replicated in modern properties. unless they are specifically constructed in a traditional style and using original materials.
+Also, a level of craftsmanship and skill is rarely replicated in modern properties unless they are specifically constructed in a traditional style and using original materials.

 What are the traditional features which are sought after in older properties?

 Depending on when your house was built.
-There are a range of valued features.
+There is a range of valued features.

 - Beams – ceiling beams and also exposed timbers in the walls in very old houses

 - Windows – Windows are the eyes of the house and are hugely important when it comes to authenticity.
 Leaded lights are common in timbered properties.
-Sash windows from the Georgian and early Victorian era.
-Even Crittall windows from the 1930s are now a cherished style
+Sash windows from the Georgian and early Victorian eras.
+Even Crittall windows from the 1930s are now a cherished style.

 - Doors – panel doors from the Georgian period, wooden half-glazed doors which were popular in the Victorian times or brace and ledge doors (barn doors) in old cottages